Shlomo Katz

-Shlomo Katz (שלמה כץ) is a contemporary religious Jewish singer in Israel.
+Shlomo Katz (שלמה כץ) is a contemporary religious Jewish singer and rabbi in Israel.

 Biography

 Shlomo Katz was born in New Jersey, the son of Cantor Avsholom Katz.
 His father was an Argentine immigrant from Buenos Aires, and was named for his uncle Avshalom Haviv.
 His family moved to Israel when he was nine years old and he has subsequently moved back and forth between Los Angeles and Israel.
 While studying in a Raanana yeshiva, Katz was introduced to the music and teachings of Rabbi Shlomo Carlebach.

 Katz received his rabbinical ordination at Yeshivat HaMivtar in Efrat under Rosh HaYeshiva, Rav Chaim Brovender.

 Shlomo has been invited as a scholar in residence to university campuses and synagogues to teach Torah and give concerts, lead melave malkas and kumsitzim.
 He was the lead Baal Tefilah and spiritual guide in the Carlebach Minyan of Beth Jacob of Beverly Hills.

 Today, Shlomo serves as the Rabbi and spiritual leader of Cong.
 Shirat David in Efrat, where he teaches several Torah classes weekly on various topics.

 His brother, Reb Eitan, is also a well-known performer and the two often perform together.